DaiTengu/slaane.sh/README.md

-# Portable Bash Environment
+# Slaane.sh

+*Excess in all things - especially shell configuration*

-A modular, cross-distribution bash environment installer that works seamlessly across RHEL, Debian, Arch, and other Linux distributions, supporting multiple CPU architectures.
+A modular, cross-distribution bash environment installer for the discerning sysadmin.
+Deploy your perfectly crafted shell environment across RHEL, Debian, Arch, and other Linux distributions, supporting multiple CPU architectures.

 ## Features